kyro46/ILIAS_TestExport_Matriculation_Plugin/README.md

 and activate it in the ILIAS-Admin-GUI.

 ### Credits ###
-* Develuping plugin for ILIAS 4.4 by Christoph Jobst, University Leipzig 2014
+* Developing plugin for ILIAS 4.4 by Christoph Jobst, University Leipzig 2014